tgteacher/BigData-LA2/ASSIGNMENT.md

 predicting the user-item interaction *i* using ALS.
 Your ALS model should make predictions for *i* and the RMSE should be computed on the final ratings, computed as i+user_mean+item_mean-m.
 Training and test sets should be determined as before.
+Your ALS model should use the same parameters as before and be initialized with the random seed passed on the command line.

 #### Required syntax